ayla-solutions/mail-classification-api/readme.md

 This FastAPI project connects to a mailbox using Microsoft Graph API, processes emails and attachments, classifies them, and pushes structured data into a Dataverse table.

+The API is hosted in Azure client and is connected to this GitHub repo.
+Everytime a change is made to this repo, the API rebuilds itself.

+## API access Links

+- To check if the API is running: [text](https://mail-classification-api.azurewebsites.net/)
+- To make a GET call (automatically fetch the emails): [text](https://mail-classification-api.azurewebsites.net/mails)
+- For the interactive FAST API interface:

 ---

 ## 📁 Project Structure